Diving/Olympic sport disciplineEVENTS

 Athletes will not only fight for 13 sets of European Games’ medals, but it’s also about winning the European Championship title.
 It will also be a direct qualification for the Olympic Games, which will be held in 2024 in Paris.

-The swimming pool on Matuszczaka Street will be commissioned soon, when it will meet FINA rules for water jumping competitions, allowing the National Team to train in individual and synchronized jumping.
-The pool will be 29 meters long, 25 meters wide, and from 1.8 to 5 meters deep.
-The grandstands will accommodate 400 guests.
-The facility will be equipped with six swimming lanes, pool towers with heights of 1 to 10 meters, and trampolines with values of about 1-3 meters.
+The Diving Arena on Matuszczaka Street meets FINA rules for diving competitions, allowing the national team to train in individual and synchronized diving.
+The pool is 29 meters long, 25 meters wide, and from 1.8 to 5 meters deep.
+The grandstands can accommodate 400 guests.
+The facility is equipped with six swimming lanes, pool towers with heights of 1 to 10 meters, and 1 to 3 meters springboards.

-The athletes will be able to use: a professional gym, bars and a video-playing system – all in accordance with FINA requirements.
-In addition to professional locker room facilities, the complex will also have cardio training equipment. sauna, grandstand, press area with conference room and lifeguard rooms.
+The athletes are to use: a professional gym, bars and a video-playing system.
+In addition to professional locker room facilities, the complex also has a cardio training equipment. sauna, grandstand, press area with conference room and lifeguard rooms.

 It all started in Great Britain